documentationfor yFiles for HTML 3.0.0.3

 // source is the object which dispatched the event

-In most cases you’ll be interacting with the EventArgs in an event handler, whereas the source argument can be useful in cases where you use a single event handler for events on different event sources.
+In most cases, you’ll interact with the EventArgs in an event handler.
+The source argument is useful when you use a single event handler for events from different event sources.

-Listening for the NodeCreated event shows how to listen for the aforementioned NodeCreated event as an example.
+Listening for the node-created event shows how to listen for the node-created event.

 /* react to the node creation caused by input events */

-Note that events may be fired in a certain order, or may even be fired multiple times, dependent on the event.
-The API documentation of the event defining methods provide all information to help you understand the event flow.
+Note that events may be fired in a specific order or even multiple times, depending on the event.
+The API documentation of the event-defining methods provides information to help you understand the event flow.

 Stopping Event Propagation

-Adding a listener to an event means that the listener is added to a list of event listeners.
+Adding a listener to an event means the listener is added to a list of event listeners.
 The event is then propagated to each listener in the event list.
 Some events offer the possibility to stop the event propagation.
-This is the case when the EventArgs that the event handler function takes as argument defines a Handled property, for example handled.
+This occurs when the EventArgs that the event handler function takes as argument defines a Handled property.
+For example, handled.
 When a listener sets this property to true, event propagation stops.

 // only handle double click events on nodes

-console.log('The following node has been double clicked: ' + args.item)
+console.log('The following node has been double clicked: ' + evt.item)

 }